Elon Musk visits Brazil to discuss Amazon with Bolsonaro

 Elon Musk visits Brazil to discuss Amazon, internet connectivity with Bolsonaro

-The SpaceX chief posted that he was “super excited” to be in Brazil and said environmental monitoring of the Amazon was on the agenda - alongside a tree emoiji.
+The SpaceX chief tweeted that he was ‘super excited’ to visit South America

-Elon Musk met Brazil’s President Jair Bolsonaro in Brazil on Friday to discuss the protection of the Amazon rainforest and rural internet connectivity.
+Elon Musk has met with Brazil’s President Jair Bolsonaro to discuss the protection of the Amazon rainforest and rural internet connectivity.

 The SpaceX and Tesla chief posted on Twitter on Friday morning that he was “super excited” to be in the South American country and said environmental monitoring of the Amazon was on the agenda - posting a tree emoji.

-The billionaire, who is currently in talks to buy social network Twitter, said he was also there for the launch of Starlink, a space-based system to bring internet access to underserved areas of the world, that will help connect thousands of unconnected schools in rural areas.
+The billionaire, who is currently in talks to buy social network Twitter for $44bn, said he was also there for the launch of Starlink, a space-based system to bring internet access to underserved areas of the world, that will help connect thousands of unconnected schools in rural areas.

+The trip came as Mr Musk also strongly defended himself against accusations he sexually harassed a flight attendant on a 2016 private jet flight to London.

 Fábio Faria, Brazilian Minister of Communications, welcomed Mr Musk and confirmed the subjects of the discussion but gave few other details adding only “let’s do this!!”

 It remains unclear what Mr Musk’s discussions on the environmental monitoring of the Amazon with the Brazilian government will entail.

-Later Friday, Mr Bolsonaro and Mr Musk appeared in a video broadcast live on the president’s Facebook account in which they stood next to each other on stage answering questions from members of the audience.
+Mr Bolsonaro and Mr Musk also appeared in a video broadcast live on the president’s Facebook account in which they stood next to each other on stage answering questions from members of the audience.

 “A lot can be done to improve quality of life through technology,” Mr Musk told the crowd, according to Associated Press.